Interview with Behnaz Farahi

 But my work is not limited to straight architecture.
 In this era, we are once again in a situation similar to the Renaissance in that all disciplines are merging together thanks to the development of new technologies that are breaking down the barriers between different disciplines.
 This is actually crucial since it would allow multi-interdisciplinary approaches in design/ architecture/ fashion/ sculpture/ engineering and science.
 I am therefore also interested in an emerging group of architects whose practices open up to other disciplines.
 These would include Neri Oxman, Skylar Tibbits, Philip Beesley, Greg Lynn.

 ZH: Another field of art that you incorporate into your work is Fashion.
 What is interesting about relating to Architecture and Fashion?
 And why do you choose Fashion?

 I am trying to look at fashion from a different point of view – looking at fashion as a second skin or near ‘environment’ around our body, which defines intimacy, distance and so much more.
 My works address the potential of a reciprocal transformation between the user and a fashion/ architectural element, whereby the environment can influence the user, but equally the user can also influence the environment.
 It also engages with a series of interdisciplinary challenges, ranging from a technological grasp of how such environments might be able to change morphologically to a psychological and neurological grasp of how human beings might themselves respond to those changes, and become active agents in remodeling and redesigning those environments.

-ZH: Do you see yourself more of an Architect?
+ZH: Do you see yourself as more of an Architect?
 Fashion Designer?
 Or Transhumanist?

 I am doing my Ph.D. in interdisciplinary Media Art and Practices, I strongly believe in the essence of multidisciplinary work in which the boundaries between all disciplines can be blurred.